alirazi1992/BreastCancerUltrasound/README.md

  8. Visualizing Class-Specific Features: Explore whether any unique visual features distinguish benign images from malignant images.

  9. Feature Visualization with CNN: it can visualize the feature maps produced by intermediate layers of the network to understand what patterns the model is learning from the images.

+ 10. Denoising: Sometimes the ultrasound images have some noises, to get better accuracy and results with our model it would recommended to denoised the data.

+ 11. Balancing: Class of images is equally represented, promoting fairness and can help to help machine to work properly.

 ### C.Feature Processing